Gardeners' World Live

-BBC Gardeners' World Live (GWL) is a large multi-day gardening related consumer show held each June at the National Exhibition Centre, England, co-located with the BBC Good Food Show Summer.
+BBC Gardeners' World Live is a large multi-day gardening related consumer show held each June at the National Exhibition Centre, England, co-located with the Good Food Show Summer.
 Open to the general public, the BBC television programme endorsed event typically hosts celebrity focus groups and advice workshops, showcases new product announcements, show gardens, floral marquee, along with providing retail space to exhibiting parties.
 Exhibitors have included Thompson & Morgan, Makita tools and many more.

 History

-The first GWL was held in June 1992.
+The first Gardeners' World Live was held in June 1992.
 It was a spinoff from the BBC Gardeners' World television series.
 The event had 17,500 attendees and over 100 exhibitors.
-Since 2005 GWL has been co-located with the BBC Good Food Show Summer.
-Until 2015, GWL included RHS Flower Show Birmingham, but after the 2015 Show GWL and RHS parted ways.
+Since 2005 Gardeners' World Live has been co-located with the Good Food Show Summer.
+Until 2015, Gardeners' World Live included the Royal Horticultural Society Flower Show Birmingham, but after the 2015 the two parted ways.
 BBC Gardeners' World Live continues to be one of the country's leading gardening events.

+Since 2021, the Gardeners' World Spring Fair has been held every April or May at Beaulieu Motor Museum in Hampshire.
+Since 2022, the Gardeners' World Autumn Fair has been held every September at Audley End House in Essex.